 Greenville Police Department’s Annual Officer Allen Jacobs Summer Camp

-The Greenville Police Department's free violence prevention summer camp program returns June 6 - 10.
-It will be held from 8 a.m. to 4 p.m. at Sterling Elementary School, located at 99 John McCarroll Way.
+The Greenville Police Department's free violence prevention summer camp program returns June 19 - 23 from 8 a.m. to 4 p.m. at Sterling Elementary School (99 John McCarroll Way).

 Greenville Police Department’s Annual Officer Allen Jacobs Summer Camp is designed to provide students with a positive recreational and educational experience during their summer break and provide Greenville Police Department's School Resource Officers (SROs) and Neighborhood Engagement Team (NET) officers an opportunity to mentor and positively interact with students.

 The program’s primary objective is to serve as a preventive measure to help students resist the influence of youth crime, drug abuse, violence and gang involvement.
 Emphasis is placed on building a motivational spirit through teamwork, sportsmanship, community and self-discipline, which allow youth to foster a positive relationship with law enforcement.
 Participants will be exposed to life skills, positive role models, role-playing activities, games and safety skills.

 This is a fantastic opportunity for your child to interact with police officers and community volunteers and enjoy a week filled with learning, games, guest speakers and self-development.